Welcome to Sighthound Video!

 Sighthound Video detects people and moving objects in video streams for security and monitoring purposes.
 You can take hours of video and choose to see only specific types of clips.
 For example, you can create "rules" to show only clips of people walking through a door, or moving objects crossing a line, or people lingering on top of a lawn.
-In addition, you can choose to be notified by email or a sound alert when those rules are triggered in the future.
+In addition, you can choose to be notified by email, mobile alert or a sound alert when those rules are triggered in the future.

 If you are interested in general home security and/or monitoring but don't know where to start, a few examples of what you can do are:

 - Record who comes to your door while you are away

 - Help your neighborhood watch group by monitoring the street or your backyard while you are out.

 - Send yourself a notification when your child comes home from school.

 - Set up a schedule to record inside your house while you are at work or on vacation.

 - Monitor activity at a second home when you are absent.

 - Catch if there are kids in your pool, or find out who (or what) is knocking over your trash cans.

 - Watch the backyard or a room where your pet is supposed to be (or not supposed to be!).